 Complete documentation of journal entries was not provided, see finding 2010-005.
-14 general journal entries (GJEs) to cash were noted on the bank reconciliations.
-13 of 14 GJEs posted to cash were bank charges.
-1 GJE was a reduction of cash for \$7,022 that could not be verified.
-See finding 2010-005.
+9 general journal postings to cash were noted on the bank reconciliations for bank charges and were properly supported by the bank statements.
+No approvals were noted, see finding 2010-005.